Partial Preterism Refuted

 ....and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven (Mark 14:62).

-According to preterists and partial preterists, the above passage refers to Christ's judgment coming in AD 70, resulting in Jerusalem's destruction.
-Since the terminology located in Mark 14:62 is very similar to that in Isaiah 19:1, which describes a localized judgement, it is argued that the meaning of these two passages must be the same also.
-Therefore if true, it would negate the traditional interpretation of Mark 14:62 and its application to the future coming of Jesus.
-But let's examine the passage in Isaiah 19 to see whether these conclusions are actually valid:
+According to full and partial preterists, Mark 14:62 does not predict Christ's physical and visible return.
+Instead, it refers to Christ's "judgment coming" in AD 70, resulting in Jerusalem's destruction.
+Since the terminology in Mark 14:62 is somewhat similar to that in Isaiah 19:1, which describes a localized judgement, it is argued that the meaning of these two passages must therefore be the same.
+For the preterist, this common link negates the traditional interpretation of Mark 14:62 and its application to the future coming of Jesus.
+But let's examine Isaiah 19:1 to see whether this supposition is actually valid:

 The burden of Egypt.
 Behold, the Lord rideth upon a swift cloud, and shall come into Egypt: and the idols of Egypt shall be moved at his presence, and the heart of Egypt shall melt in the midst of it (Is.
 19:1).

-The above passage is a clear case where symbolic language is used to depict God's “judgement coming” for the people of Egypt.
-It describes the Lord "riding upon a swift cloud” into Egypt.
-It describes the idols of Egypt being “moved at his presence” and “the heart of Egypt” melting.
-That the whole verse is rife with poetic imagery and apocalyptic symbolism is hard to ignore.
-Compare it with Christ's plain testimony before His accusers, the chief priests, and the meaning is starkly different.
-In the case of Mark 14:62, Jesus was informing the Jewish leaders that the next time around the circumstances would be very different.
-Rather than He standing before them to be judged, they would be judged by Him.
+The above passage is a prime example of how apocalyptic imagery is used to symbolically depict God's imminent judgement of Egypt.
+It describes the Lord "riding upon a swift cloud” into Egypt, the idols of the land being “moved at his presence”, and “the heart of Egypt” melting.
+The fact that the whole verse is rife with exaggerated symbolism is hard to ignore.
+When compared, then, with Christ's plain testimony in Mark 14:62 the differences are rather stark.
+In the case of Mark's account, Jesus was informing the Jewish leaders that the next time around the circumstances would be very different.
+Instead of Him standing before them to be judged, they would be standing before Him to be judged.
 Nothing in Mark 14:62 warrants the supposition that it's describing a non-literal or symbolic "coming".

 ....and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven (Mark 14:62).